Chapter 9: Access Networks

 PON is similar to Ethernet in the sense that it defines a sharing algorithm that has evolved over the years to accommodate higher and higher bandwidths.
 G-PON (Gigabit-PON) is the most widely deployed today, supporting a bandwidth of 2.25-Gbps.
 XGS-PON (10 Gigabit-PON) is now being deployed.

 As shown in Figure 52, the set of base stations in a given geographic region (e.g., a metro-area) are connected to each other, and back to the Mobile Core running in the Central Office.
-The Mobile Core is like the BNG in that it is an IP gateway connecting the access network to the Internet, as well as being responsible for authentication, QoS, and billing.
-Unlike the BNG, the Mobile Core also has responsibility for tracking mobility (i.e., recording which base station is currently serving each active device, or so-called UE).
+The Mobile Core is like the BNG (at the highest level) in that it serves as an IP gateway connecting the access network to the Internet, as well as being responsible for authentication, QoS, and billing.
+Unlike the BNG, the Mobile Core also has responsibility for managing mobility (i.e., recording which base station is currently serving each active device, managing handoffs across base stations, and so on).

 There are three observations to make about these two network technologies before we get to the question of how to apply SDN principles.
 The first is the distinction between the “access network” and the “IP gateway”.
 For example, Fiber-to-the-Home is implemented by a combination of the PON and the BNG, and similarly, the 5G Cellular Mobile Network is implemented by a combination of the RAN and the Mobile Core.
 This chapter focuses on how to apply SDN to the PON and RAN, but as we have already seen (briefly) in Section 7.4, SDN can also be applied to the BNG and Mobile Core.
 Both are just enhanced IP routers, with the new features implemented as extensions to the P4 program running in the switching fabric.
 We return to this topic in the last section, where we describe the interplay between SD-Fabric and access networks.